 “Why did I get a Twitter suspension?” you may ask yourself.

 Yes, you have landed yourself in Twitter Jail.
 It happened to me a few years ago and even recently.

 I remember my last tweet was about seeing the space station flying over.
-I was not threatening the president or anyone else.
+I was not threatening anyone.
 I’m not a bot, I tweet and retweet all the time about things I find my audience will like.
 I tweet with links, photos, videos, and sometimes just quotes.

 My last tweet below before the Twitter Suspension: